-10.14 The character area can trace its origins back to a medieval village and is likely one of the oldest settlements in the area.
+10.14 Mowthorpe at the extreme south of Terrington parish, consists of three scattered farm-houses.
+The character area can trace its origins back to a medieval village.
 It consists of 3 farms set in the wide undulating landscape.
 Two of the farmhouses are listed and the buildings are predominantly stone with pantile roofs.
 Birkdale Farm includes conversions of farm buildings to residential.